lelebus/wcms-onboarding/README.md

 This is the file that will be given as input to the matching algorithm, so it must have a standard format.

 1. Create a notebook in the onboarding folder, and name it `v1-to-v2.ipynb`.
 The final output of this notebook should be `v2-cleaned.csv`.
-  - For faster development, use the the template file in the `/resources` folder.
+  - For faster development, copy the the template file [resources/v1-to-v2.ipynb](resources/v1-to-v2.ipynb)

 2. Perform all the necessary preprocessing in this notebook.
    - More details about the necessary fields in the [Appendix](#appendix).